Victoria Park (Hartlepool): Location

+Sponsorship deals

+The stadium was previously known as the Northern Gas and Power Stadium between August 2016 and June 2017.
+Additionally, the ground was called The Super 6 Stadium during the 2018–19 season for sponsorship reasons.
+From the 12 November 2021, Victoria Park will be known as the ‘Suit Direct Stadium’.
+The stadium was named as the 'Prestige Group Stadium' for the 2024–25 season.

 International matches

 In December 2004, local player David Wheater scored the winning goal in England under-18s' 1–0 friendly win over Scotland under-18s, played before 4,959 fans at Victoria Park.
-England under-18s lost 2–0 to their French counterparts at Victoria Park in September 2006, after two goals from David N'Gog.
+England under-18s lost 2–0 to their French counterparts at Victoria Park in September 2006, after two goals from David Ngog.
 Danny Welbeck and Danny Drinkwater scored in England under-18s' 2–0 win over Austria in April 2008, before 2,306 supporters at Victoria Park.

 The England women's national football team beat Sweden 4–0 in an August 2014 friendly at Victoria Park.
 It was the female England team's first game in the North East since a 1–1 draw with Italy at Roker Park, Sunderland in November 1995.
 Several of the English players came from the North East, including Jordan Nobbs whose father Keith had played 327 times for Hartlepool United.
 Fara Williams broke the national record by winning her 130th cap in the match.